 Step 4: Make both your inhalations and exhalations long.

-Combating anxiety with action:
+5.Combating anxiety with action

 Oftentimes anxiety is accompanied by a “what if” list.
 What if I get Covid?
 What if I fail the test?
 What if I don’t get the job?
 Turning the ‘what-if’ list into a ‘to-do’ list answers anxiety with action, and provides a tremendous boost to productivity.

-So, I start by making a list of actions I can take.
+So, I started by making a list of actions I can take.
 Worried about the upcoming exam?
 Review the most difficult material.
 Worried about not acing a job interview?
 Make a list of potential questions you could be asked.
 “The best thing about this approach is that it channelises the energy you waste on worrying and transforms it into constructive action,” says Dr Suzuki.

-Writing in my journal about what is bothering me has helped me look at my problems from a distance, like an outsider or a fly on the wall.
+Writing in my journal about what is bothering me has helped me to look at my problems from a distance, like an outsider or a fly on the wall.
 This allows me to process my emotions.
-When we do that, our brains are freed from the enormously taxing job of continuously processing a disturbing experience, resulting in lower stress levels, better sleep and health.
+When we do that, our brains are freed from the enormously taxing job of continuously processing a disturbing experience, thus resulting in lower stress levels, better sleep and health.

 By releasing these feelings through writing, we create the space for a new perspective to emerge.
-You see on a written page what your higher self is saying to you.
+You can see on a written page what your higher self is saying to you.
 It allows you to release from overthinking, stand back and counsel yourself and tap into your own wisdom.

-Reading books to make anxiety a friend:
+7.Reading books to make anxiety a friend

 - Good Anxiety, Harnessing the Power of the Most Misunderstood Emotion, Wendy Suzuki